Schkrabi/TypeSystem/notes/TwoTypesOfUnification.md

 (foo (construct Int String 42) (construct Int String 42))
 ~~~

-So in first application of `foo`, first implementation should be selectd, because representations of arguments and formal arguments fits perfectly.
-Second and third application should yield second and third application respectively for the same reason.
+So in first application of `foo`, first implementation should be selected, because representations of arguments and formal arguments fits perfectly.
+Second and third application should yield second and third implementation respectively for the same reason.

 Since I cannot use hard-equality for this (isomorphism of type variables would not be taken into account), logical choice is use unification for this task.
 However this will not work.